ppk007/ReverseScrollWindows/README.md

 To undo this, run the script with the -Reset commandline parameter.
 This will reset the scrolling behavior to the Windows default behavior for **ALL SCROLLING DEVICES**.

 To use:
-1. Download ReverseScrollWindows.ps1
+1. Download ReverseScrollWindows.ps1 start up a cmd shell or PowerScript shell and run it
-2. Run it
+2. To revert back to the windows default behavior, run it with the -Reset commandline parameter
 3. If you are on the Windows Insider list and download often, it might useful to put it in Documents\WindowsPowershell and add that directory to your path
+4. If the system will not let you run the script.
+Check your execution policy.
+This [page] (https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6) has information on execution policy.

 Legalese below.